 - Resets Configuration: Restarting your Mac resets the configuration of your Safari browser, which can help fix issues related to settings and preferences.

 - Fixes Memory Leaks: Restarting your Mac fixes any memory leaks or issues that may have been causing the Safari browser to crash or not open.

 To restart your Mac, follow these steps,

-Step 3 Now try reopening Chrome on your Mac.
+- Now try reopening Safari on your Mac.

 If Safari is already open in the background, it may not open again.
 So you need to check if Safari is running on your Mac.
 To check if Safari is already open, follow these steps,

 - Step 1 Press Option + Command + Esc (Escape) keys at the same time.